ssube/taleweave-ai/README.md

 `worlds/outback-animals-1.state.json`.
 The world can be stopped at any time by pressing Ctrl-C, although the step in progress will be lost.
 The saved state can be resumed and played for any number of additional steps.

+> Note: `module.name:function_name` and `path/filename.yml:key` are patterns you will see repeated throughout TaleWeave AI.
+> They indicate a Python module and function within it, or a data file and key within it, respectively.

 The `sim_systems` provide many mechanics from popular life simulations, including hunger, thirst, exhaustion, and mood.
 Custom actions and systems can be used to provide any other mechanics that are desired for your setting.
+The logic system uses a combination of Python and YAML to build complex systems that add and modify the attributes on rooms, characters, and items.
+Attributes can become sentences and fragments in the character prompt and entity description, allowing the logic to influence the language models.

 ## Documentation